-Key audit matter How our audit addressed the key audit matter Accuracy and completion of equity In the current year, the Group entered into a large number of transactions impacting equity which include share issues, share warrants and other equity settled transactions with third parties.
-Given the qualitative and quantitative impact on the share structure of the Group and the judgements and estimates required to be taken by management to value share transactions, this financial statement area is considered to be an audit risk that could result in a material misstatement.
-We obtained an understanding of the nature of equity transactions entered into by the Company during the year through discussions with management a review of regulatory news service announcements and from the review of Board minutes and key agreements.
+Key audit matter How our audit addressed the key audit matter Accuracy and completion of equity The Company has historically entered into a number of equity-based transactions such as share issues and share warrants.
+The valuation of share options and warrants requires significant management judgements and estimates which may result in a material misstatement of the financial statements.
+We obtained an understanding of the nature of equity transactions entered into by the Company during the period through discussions with management a review of regulatory news service announcements and from the review of Board minutes and key agreements.
 Valuations prepared for share-based payments issued have been reviewed.
 In doing so, we have assessed the modelling approach taken and verified the key assumptions and inputs into these models.
-Value and classifications of investment In the current year, the Group fully impaired its investment in Carnarvon Petroleum Timor due to poor results.
-This has had a significant impact on the financial statements and there is an audit risk that the impairment is incorrectly recognised or that all factors associated with the cessation of the arrangement have not been correctly included in the financial statements.
-We reviewed management's accounting policy for the treatment of this investment and assessed whether it is in line with IAS 28.
-We have reviewed correspondence and documentation around the failure of the project, and the events subsequent to this, to ensure the impairment is valid and in-line with accounting policies and commercial reality.
-We have agreed a sample of additions to the investment in the year.
-Going Concern The Group has commenced a process for a potential acquisition, for which it will incur significant costs.
-If the acquisition does not complete the Group may be unable to achieve its forecast results.
+Completeness of Creditors Completeness of creditors aims to ensure all relevant costs relating to the financial period ended 31 December 2022 have been identified and accrued into the financial statements.
+We reviewed a sample of trade payables and accruals against appropriate supporting documentation and ensured reasonableness.
+We performed a review of post period end bank payments and invoices received for evidence of any unrecorded liabilities.
+Going Concern We noted as per the management accounts provided the Company has recorded a loss of \$1,051k (2022/04: loss of \$27,389k), seen net assets increase to \$459k (2022/04: \$447k) and cash balances reduce to \$306k (2022/04: \$662k).
+The Company has historically been reliant on raising funds from share issues and some uncertainty may arise in respect of the growth in income streams from the newly acquired subsidiary.
 We have discussed the going concern basis with management and reviewed the Group's forecasts.
 We have reviewed the inputs, assumptions, sensitivities and integrities of the forecasts prepared.
-Due to the inherent uncertainties in the process and of raising future equity funding should the acquisition not proceed we have included a reference to this material uncertainty in our audit report.
+Due to the inherent uncertainties in the future operations of the newly acquired subsidiary we have included a reference to this material uncertainty in our audit report.